For your convenience, please read below.

 If you request to access or correct your information, we will respond within a reasonable time (usually within 30 days).
-If your request is refused, we will give you a written notice that sets out the reasons for refusal and how to complain about the decision.
+If your request is refused, we will give you a written notice that sets out the reasons for refusal (except to the extent it would be unreasonable to do so) and how to complain about the decision.

 Complaints and enquiries

 The NDSS website, the Diabetes in Schools website and other sites administered by us may contain links to external organisations and websites.
 We recommend that you review the privacy policies of those external organisations and websites as we are not responsible for their privacy practices.